origamiunicorn/No-Rest-For-The-Students/README.md

 Users may expand or collapse the Related Articles or Related Videos sections on selection of the header element.
 Users may also create a login for the app by selecting the Sign Up button, or if the user has a login and is returning to the web app, sign into their account by selecting the Login button.
 They may also generate a modal with a random fact of the day or with NASA's astronomical picture of the day by selecting the corresponding buttons.

+When a user has scrolled three hundred pixels down the page, a button will show in the lower right corner of their viewport, with a double chevron pointing upward.
+Selecting this button will return the user to the top of the page with a scroll.

 ## Search Functions
 We built this web app with a focus on being mobile responsive first.
 This web app allows users to get a quick read on articles related to their keyword(s) from different information sources depending on which radio button is selected.